wuyichen24/coding-interview/docs/problems/string/Word_Break.md

   ```
 - **Solution 2: Recursion with memoization**
    - Idea
-      - Use the recursion relationship:
+      - Use the recurrence relation:
         ```
         function dp(s, wordDict) {
             for (word in wordDict) {